 The setting for the Gendarmenmarkt Christmas Market is hard to beat.
 Occupying one of Berlin’s prettiest squares, the market is sandwiched between two historic churches – the Deutscher Dom and the Französischer Dom – one German and one French.

 Food options are plentiful.
-The Gendarmenmarkt offers everything from snack foods like deep-fried cheese bites rolled in sesame seeds (so good) to full-on temporary restaurants set up inside the market.
+The Gendarmenmarkt offers everything from snack foods like deep-fried cheese bites rolled in sesame seeds (SO good) to full-on temporary restaurants set up inside the market.
+If you’re somehow immune to the festive music and decorations, you’ll still appreciate all the tasty menu options.

-It’s not surprising why this is such a popular attraction during the holiday season.
+It’s not surprising why this is one of the most popular Christmas markets in Berlin during the holiday season.
 Few places are as magical as the Gendarmenmarkt Christmas Market!

 Finding this Christmas market can be a bit confusing simply because it is commonly known by at least three names:

-- Kaiser-Wilhelm Memorial Church Christmas Market because of the church at the center of the Breitscheidplatz, and
+- Kaiser-Wilhelm Memorial Church Christmas Market because of the church at the center of the Breitscheidplatz

 - Gedächtniskirche Weihnachtsmarkt, which is German for Memorial Church Christmas Market.

-In light of recent events, we were a bit reluctant to visit this Christmas market – not because of any fear for our safety, but out of respect for those still grieving.
-It felt insensitive to be celebrating within sight of a candlelight vigil, but we wanted to show our support for the city, and our defiance.
-I can think of no greater way to fight terrorism than to celebrate life in solidarity!
-So we ate and drank at one of the best Christmas markets in Berlin.
+In light of these recent events, we were reluctant to visit this Christmas market.
+It wasn’t because of any fear for our safety, but out of respect for those still grieving.
+It felt insensitive to be celebrating within sight of a candlelight vigil, but we wanted to show our support for the city, for Germany, and for a way of life and values that will never bow to fear.
+I can think of no greater way to fight terrorism than to celebrate life in solidarity.
+So we decided to go after all.
+While the market was rather somber during our visit, we still found it to be one of the best Christmas markets in Berlin.
+We’re confident you will too.We love you, Berlin!Click To Tweet

 - Dogs are not allowed at the Gendarmenmarkt.

-- The Gendarmenmarkt has a €1 entry for adults at night, though it is free Monday-Friday from 1100 to 1400.
+- While most Christmas markets in Germany are free, the Gendarmenmarkt has a €1 entry for adults at night, though it’s free Monday-Friday from 1100 to 1400.

 - Official website for the Gendarmenmarkt (DE, EN)